buildbot/buildbot/master/docs/manual/cfg-global.rst

 `manhole.AuthorizedKeysManhole`
     You construct this with the name of a file that contains one SSH public key per line, just like :file:`~/.ssh/authorized_keys`.
     If you provide a non-absolute filename, it will be interpreted relative to the buildmaster's base directory.
+    You must also specify a directory which contains an SSH host key for the Manhole server.

 `manhole.PasswordManhole`
     This one accepts SSH connections but asks for a username and password when authenticating.
     It accepts only one such pair.
+    You must also specify a directory which contains an SSH host key for the Manhole server.

 `manhole.TelnetManhole`
     This accepts regular unencrypted telnet connections, and asks for a username/password pair before providing access.